mhdf/micasense_rededge_p_simplified_processing/README.md

 # Radiometric Correction for Micasense RedEdge-P

-This Python module provides a simplified alternative for converting raw images from the Micasense RedEdge-P sensor into radiance or reflectance, using (only) reference panel data (no DSL data considered).
+This Python module provides a simplified alternative for converting raw images from the Micasense RedEdge-P sensor into radiance or reflectance, using (only) reference panel data (no Downwelling Light Sensor -- DLS data considered).

 All functions are derived from the original [Micasense image processing repository](https://github.com/micasense/imageprocessing) but have been streamlined to mitigate issues caused by Exif metadata inconsistencies.
 These issues were encountered while pre-processing images captured with the camera firmware v1.4.5 in preparation for geometric correction using photogrammetry software.

-For processing, it is only required the path and metadata for the images to be corrected and reference panel.
-Metadata can be extracted using [ExifTool](https://exiftool.org/), for example.
-The only caution needed here is to maintain the same names used in the original Exif information.
+For processing, it is only required the path and metadata for the images and for the reference panel.
+Images metadata can be extracted for example using [ExifTool](https://exiftool.org/).
+The only caution needed here is to maintain the same field labels adopted in the original Exif information.

-An example of how the pre-processing would work in this case is presented below.
+An example of how the pre-processing would work in practice is presented below.

 First, lets import the required libraries and module.